bennycheung/PyDelaunay/README.md

 and *Minimal Spanning Tree*,
 can be derived from it [Toussaint 80].

-PyDelaunay is a python implementation of "An Incremental Algorithm for the Construction of Delaunay Diagram".
+PyDelaunay is a python implementation of "An Incremental Algorithm for the Construction of Delaunay Diagram" based on the work of [Guibas & Stolfi 85].
 The main algorithm is implemented in `TinAlgo.py`.
 We has supplied a convenience `TinBuild.py` to run the algorithm easier via commandline input.